shivatinker/Discarder/README.md

 ## Discarder

 Check your Balatro discard odds.
-Built for fun, optimized for millions of iterations per second.
+Built for fun, optimized for **28 million** iterations per second.

 Uses super simple multithreaded Monte-Carlo simulation on all of your cores.
 Optimized to minimize allocations.
 Core logic is written in Rust and bridged to Swift using C.